Charter School Vs. Public School: 11 Differences You Need To Know

 A Private Board accredits a Charter school while the State Board of Education accredits a Public school.

-Most Charter schools offer few opportunities to pursue sports so eligible students tend to join the nearest Public school teams.
+Most Charter schools offer few opportunities to pursue sports, so eligible students tend to join the nearest Public school teams.

-Charter schools are present in almost all the fifty states except Alabama, Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.
+Charter schools are present in almost all fifty states except Alabama, Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.

 Public schools are present across all fifty states.

 So the dilemma for you as a parent may be which school to choose for your child.
 What is a Charter school offering against a Public school in your residential district will be the primary decider.
-Weigh the pros and cons and think long-term as the school your child studies in will shape his future.
+See the pros and cons and think long-term as the school your child studies in will shape his future.